-Consider the importance of funding:
+Consider the importance of funding

-- Print newspapers earn revenue from their advertisements and so, in this sense, journalism is being seen more and more as a commodity, whose purpose is both profit and power. £1 in every £7 spent on groceries is spent by a Sun reader, making it a very attractive advertising vehicle.
-In addition to adverts, which are obvious in their purpose, The Sun also features advertorials content written by journalists, which although looking like editorial copy is actually an advert that has been paid for by the brand.
-An advertorial carries more weight with an audience as it seemingly has the validation of the publication and journalist. - As circulation figures of print news continues to drop and advertisers are choosing to leave if figures drop too low, newspapers are under increasing pressure to capture audiences.
-Therefore, online advertising revenues for The Sun, as well as diversifying into different areas (e.g. Sun Vegas, Sun Bets, etc.), are essential.
+- Increasingly newspapers earn revenue from their advertisements and so, in this sense, journalism is being seen more and more as a commodity whose purpose is predominantly for profit. £1 in every £7 spent on groceries is spent by a Sun reader making it a very attractive advertising vehicle. - As readership figures of print news continue to drop and advertisers choosing to leave if figures drop too low, newspapers are under increasing pressure to capture audiences, so the populist nationalist ideology and emotive ultimatum that dominate the cover is a clear bid to attract those readers who voted leave.
+The range of British cultural institutions, from royalty to the Red Arrows is trying to appeal to the largest range of audience interests.